 Q: I am using 16-gauge wire to make rivets, and I notice that even though I am drilling with the same #55 drill bit, sometimes the hole is a perfect fit and other times it is too big.
 How do I prevent this problem?

 A: Not all wire is consistently milled as you are finding out.
 For example, if you check different batches of 20-gauge wire on a B&S gauge, it can read 19-, 20-, or 21-gauge.
 This size differential can be distressing for riveters.
 To avoid this problem, I determine the drill bit size by using a twist drill gauge.
 Insert the wire into the hole that provides the tightest fit.
 Even then, you may notice that one hole is a little loose and the other one is too small.
 When this occurs, I suggest drilling with the smaller bit, and reaming it out with a diamond tip reamer until you achieve the exact fit you want.
 It takes a little more time, but you won’t be struggling with wire that is swimming in its hole.

 Q: I recently inherited quite a collection of sterling wire.
-Some of the wire is hard, but I much prefer using dead soft.
+Some of the wire is hard, but I much prefer using dead soft for wire jewelry making.
 How can I make the wire soft?